QuantLib Installation in VC++ 2010

 Boost and QuantLib Installation

-Here are the steps to change the settings file accordingly:
+Here are the steps to make the installed Boost libraries available to QuantLib:

-1. Open VC10 and make sure you have activated the expert settings.
+1. Open Visual Studio and make sure you have activated the expert settings.
 Go to Tools/Settings and make sure "Expert Settings" is checked.
+This might not be necessary in recent versions.

-2. If you haven't downloaded QuantLib yet, go to its download page on SourceForge, located at http://sourceforge.net/projects/quantlib/files/QuantLib
+2. If you haven't downloaded QuantLib yet, go to its release page on GitHub.

-3. Open the QuantLib tree, find the latest version (at the time of this writing the current version is 1.1, but this might have changed when you read this) and download the zip archive to your local drive.
-This is illustrated in the screenshot below.
+3. Find the latest version and download the zip archive to your local drive.
 Unzip the file wherever you want; in the following, we'll assume that the QuantLib directory is C:\Program Files\QuantLib.

-4. Open the QuantLib folder, then open the Visual Studio solution called QuantLib_vc10.sln by double clicking.
+4. Open the QuantLib folder, then open the Visual Studio solution called QuantLib.sln by double clicking it.
 Choose Release from the configuration menu in the toolbar.

 6. In the property page window, click on VC++ Directories on the left pane and add the paths for the Boost directories in Include Directories and Library Directories in the right pane.
-If you installed Boost in C:\Program Files\boost\boost_1_47, you'll have to add C:\Program Files\boost\boost_1_47 to the include directories and C:\Program Files\boost\boost_1_47\lib to the library directories.
+If you installed Boost in C:\local\boost_1_81_0, you'll have to add that to the include directories.
+Instead, the folder to add to the library directories has a name such as C:\local\boost_1_01_0\lib32-msvc-12.0 or C:\local\boost_1_81_0\lib64-msvc-14.3 which includes compiler and build information; if you installed multiple ones, choose the one corresponding to your configuration.
 Click the OK button to set your changes.

 7. Switch back to the Solutions Explorer, right-click on the solution icon and choose Build Solution to build all projects.
 Besides QuantLib, this will build the examples and run the test suite.
 The process takes a while (it took 1h and 7 minutes to build QuantLib and run the tests on a three-years old WinXP notebook with 3 GB RAM and a 2 GHz Intel dual core processor).

-After finishing, the output should show no errors:
+After finishing, the output should show no errors (and hopefully, a shorter run time):

 14> Test suite "Master Test Suite" passed with: 14> 1703 assertions out of 1703 passed 14> 460 test cases out of 460 passed 14> 14> 14> Tests completed in 29 m 8 s 14> ========== Build: 15 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========